craigory1958/SBC6502/docs/README_Overview.md

 <!--- MARKUP.MARK.TEXT.STOP: ID=SBC6502.Teaser -->

-This is both a software and hardware project.
+Ultimately this is both a hardware and software project.
 Yes, hardware is needed to map the 6502’s physical 16-bit address space into a 24-bit virtual memory address space.
-But software is needed to implement a preemptive multi-tasking system.
+But software is required to manage and monitor virtual memory as processes are executed by the 6502 microprocessor.

+The Memory Management Unit (MMU) provides architectural enhancements to the 6502 that the Virtual Memory Kernel (VMK) relies on to meet its requirement goals.
+VMK requirements are listed here to remind me of the final endgame of this project.
+[VMK6502](https://github.com/craigory1958/VMK6502.git) is a separate GitHub project supporting the development of the VMK.

 <!--- MARKUP.INSERT.TEXT.START: ID=VMK.Reqs -->
 Requirements for the Virtual Memory Kernel (VMK) are: